-Many peaks in Idaho are located on lands owned by Native American tribes.
+A number of peaks in Idaho are located on lands owned by Native American tribes.
 Generally, access to these lands is allowed only to tribal members.
 Most peaks on tribal lands are considered sacred.
 As such the tribes typically do not approve requests by nonmembers for recreational climbing.
-However, Native American tribes usually have a public relations person, or tribal land management personnel, who can answer your questions.
+However, Native American tribes usually have a public relations person, tribal land management personnel, or tribal leaders who can answer your access questions.

 Trespass—Know the Law